-Description of key Group Embedded Value earnings items in 2009
+Description of key Group Embedded Value earnings items in 2010

-Expected return was lower in 2009 than in 2008 due to the lower opening embedded value, and lower expected investment returns.
+Expected return was higher in 2010 than in 2009 due to the higher opening embedded value and higher expected investment returns.

-Operating experience variances gave rise to an increase in the embedded value earnings for the year for 119 million Euro, whose main components are:
+Operating experience variances gave rise to an increase in the embedded value earnings for the year for 2 million Euro, whose main components are:

-- higher performance commissions than those assumed (102 million Euro) - banking product repricing (18 million Euro) relating to an increase in the annual fees on accounts whose average daily balance is below the set minimum - improved banking mix (21 million Euro) due mainly to the increase in value related to the conversion of the previous accounts to the 'Freedom' account, and in particular the consequent higher average daily balance - positive variance of 13 million Euro attributable to asset management persistency - a positive variance in life business persistency and paid-up experience (14 million Euro) - a negative variance of 28 million Euro due to the much higher volumes subject to the tax on life reserves (DL.
-209/2002 and modifications) and to the first time application of this adjustment to the Italian branch of MILL - 12 million Euro negative variance relating to modelling refinements
+- higher performance commissions than those assumed (92 million Euro) - negative variance of 10 million Euro attributable to asset management persistency - a negative variance in life business persistency and paid-up experience (38 million Euro) - a negative variance of 24 million Euro due to a restatement to the tax on life reserves (DL.
+209/2002 and modifications) and a negative impact of 3 million Euro for the higher volumes subject to the tax - 15 million Euro negative variance relating to extraordinary costs primarily due to the new rules on financial advisors' compensation

-The remaining effects comprise a series of smaller positive and negative items
+The remaining effects comprise a series of positive and negative items.

-The negative impact of changes to operating assumptions (approximately 9 million Euro) is mainly due to higher maintenance expense parameters for the banking business.
+The negative impact of changes to operating assumptions (approximately 2 million Euro) is mainly due to higher maintenance expense parameters for the banking business, this has been partially offset by a positive effect on the Spanish business expenses.

-The positive impact of economic variances and assumption changes (approximately 358 million Euro) is due to the new economic environment, particularly as regards the reference rates and implied inflation rates, and in economic experience variances mainly relating to a return higher than expected on invested assets for both the Life and Asset Management businesses.
+The negative impact of economic variances and assumption changes (approximately 65 million Euro) is due to the economic environment, particularly as regards the reference rates and implied inflation rates and in economic experience variances mainly relating to a lower market value of the assets.

-The value added by new life business in the period was 72 million Euro of which 12 million Euro related to business distributed by Fibanc in Spain.
+The value added by new life business in the period was 41 million Euro of which 8 million Euro related to business distributed by Banco Mediolanum in Spain.

-The value added by new asset management business in the period of 69 million Euro, almost entirely related to business distributed in Italy.
+The value added by new asset management business in the period of 121 million Euro, almost entirely related to business distributed in Italy.

-New Italian banking business added 64 million Euro, related mostly to proprietary mortgages and new Freedom current accounts.
+New Italian banking business added 53 million Euro, related mostly to proprietary mortgages, Freedom current accounts and structured bonds.